-- No change occurs in phenotype: Some mutations don't have any noticeable effect on the phenotype of an organism.
-This can happen in many situations: perhaps the mutation occurs in a stretch of DNA with no function, or perhaps the mutation occurs in a protein-coding region but ends up not affecting the amino acid sequence of the protein. - Small change occurs in phenotype: A single mutation caused this cat's ears to curl backward slightly.
+No change occurs in phenotype: Some mutations don't have any noticeable effect on the phenotype of an organism.
+This can happen in many situations: perhaps the mutation occurs in a stretch of DNA with no function, or perhaps the mutation occurs in a protein-coding region but ends up not affecting the amino acid sequence of the protein.